nashjc/optimx/README.md

 "snewtm", and "spg" provide for such constraints.
 Some, but not all, of these will allow upper and lower bounds on some parameters to be equal, thereby fixing a parameter or establishing a "mask".
-This can be very useful for situations where a parameter has a generally accepted value and we choose not to try to optimizat over it.
+This can be very useful for situations where a parameter has a generally accepted value and we choose not to try to optimize over it.
 Later the constraint can be relaxed.
 In particular "ncg" and "nvm" have been set up to explicitly handle masks.